 Minister Van Peteghem no longer seems opposed to lowering VAT on energy

-The Minister of Finance, the CD&V Vincent Van Peteghem, seems to have changed his mind about the use of a VAT cut on energy (gas and electricity) to support households in the face of rising bills.
+The Minister of Finance, the CD&V Vincent Van Peteghem, seems to have changed his mind regarding the use of a VAT cut on energy (gas and electricity) to support households in the face of rising bills.
 The same minister had ruled out a lowered VAT on electricity last September, while the PTB indicated on Wednesday that it would table an amendment to this effect on Thursday in the House.

 At the microphone of the VRT, Vincent Van Peteghem (CD&V) said Wednesday evening that he will propose to the federal government various avenues to make household energy bills less painful.
 And one of these tracks would be a temporary reduction from 21 to 6% of the VAT, the measure “fastest and with a considerable impact on citizens’ bills“, according to him.